Multi-Modal Beamforming with Model Compression and Modality Generation for V2X Networks: Enhancing BeamTransFuser Adaptability via Model Compression and Modality Generation

 As illustrated in Fig.~\ref{fig:generative model}, a trained generative model is capable of reconstructing the missing modality $\hat{\mathbf{y}}$ such that $\hat{\mathbf{y}} \approx \mathbf{y}$.
-This reconstruction is performed by a decoder parameterized by $\boldsymbol{\theta}$, which takes as input the observed modality $\mathbf{x}$ and a latent noise vector $z$ sampled from a prior distribution $p(\mathbf{z})$, i.e., $z \sim p(\mathbf{z})$.
-At inference time, the generation of missing modality does not require the encoder, as the decoder alone can produce plausible modality features conditioned on $\mathbf{x}$.
-Therefore, the decoder can be regarded as a lightweight generator deployed on the RSU side, synthesizing the missing modality features, which are then fused with the observed inputs and fed into BeamTransFuser.
+This reconstruction is performed by a decoder parameterized by $\boldsymbol{\theta}$, which takes as input the observed modality $\mathbf{x}$ and a latent noise vector $\mathbf{z}$ sampled from a prior distribution $p(\mathbf{z})$, i.e., $\mathbf{z} \sim p(\mathbf{z})$.
+At inference time, the generation of the missing modality does not require the encoder, as the decoder alone can reconstruct modality features conditioned on the observed input $\mathbf{x}$ and the sampled latent variable $\mathbf{z}$.
+In this sense, the trained decoder can be regarded as a lightweight generator for missing-modality completion during inference.
+Moreover, the generated modality features are injected into BeamTransFuser at the feature level, i.e., between the feature extraction module and the multimodal fusion backbone in Fig.~\ref{Fig.BeamTransFuser}.
+The generated features are then processed jointly with the observed modality features by the hierarchical fusion backbone for subsequent beam inference.
+In addition, the generative model is trained offline and separately from BeamTransFuser.